wplib/wplib-box/README.md

 ##Future

-We have many plans the WPLib platform.
+We have many plans for the WPLib platform.
 This is just a start.
 Watch this repo to keep up to date.